Changing Administrator Passwords

 To disable phpMyAdmin, you must disable the service and then disable the ports on which the service runs.
 To do this:

-1. If you are using a distributed system, either go to the console of the Database Server or use SSH to access the Database Server.
+1. Either go to the console of your Database Server or All-In-One Appliance, or use SSH to access the Database Server or All-In-One Appliance.
 Open a shell session on the server.
 Log in as an administrator.

 sudo vifirewalld